mukopikmin/bounding-box-augmentation/README.md

 # Bounding Box Augmentation

-This code is example of augmentating image with bounding boxes.
+Example of augmentating image with bounding boxes.
+This code is based on [aleju/imgaug](https://github.com/aleju/imgaug)

 Augmentable annotation is Pascal VOC only.

 ## Examples